postpop/postpop.github.io/index.md

 __Jan Clemens__, Nofar Ozeri, Mala Murthy
 Dynamic-range adaptation in _Drosophila_ auditory receptor neurons supports song pattern recognition
 in preparation

+__Jan Clemens__, Mala Murthy
+The use of computational modeling to link sensory processing with behavior in _Drosophila_
+to appear in _Decoding Structure and Function of Neural Circuits_

 Philip Coen, Marjorie Xie, __Jan Clemens__, Mala Murthy
 Sensorimotor transformations underlying variability in song intensity during _Drosophila_ courtship